 A feeling that resonates like a deep nostalgia, which carries her away and leads her to give life to her textile works with Asian features.

 Her textile works art, seen as sacred fabrics, are not worn but hung and exhibited.

-As a way out of time, each suspended or levitating piece of art is crystallized in our contemporary spaces to tell us its story.
+Like an exit from time, each suspended or levitating piece is crystallized in our contemporary spaces to tell us its story.

 Karine doesn't create simple clothes.
-She weaves, through each piece, links, bridges between the visible and the invisible, the real and the dreamlike.
+She weaves, through each piece, links between the visible and the invisible, the real and the dreamlike.

 She weaves bridges between Past and Present, bringing to light characters who have remained in the shadows for too long.

 Each work first sees its story emerge in the form of a lyrical poem, then, after visualizing the costume, the technical process can begin: hand weaving on looms, vegetable dyes, assemblages, stitching and embroidery of pine cone scales.